This Hot Cheeseburger Dip is a fun - if artery clogging - twist on tradition. Top with crumbled bacon to make it a bacon cheeseburger dip!

 Serving Hot Cheeseburger Dip

-- French fries, potato wedges, etc
+- French fries, potato wedges, golden brown tater tots, etc

-- Veggies (for a bit of balance!)
+- Fresh veggie sticks (for a bit of balance!)

 Whichever way you go with it, just be sure to keep it warm!

-We tend to use our Fondue Pot, but there are other products out there that accomplish the same, sometimes more efficiently.
+As for physically serving it, we tend to use our Fondue Pot, but there are other products out there that accomplish the same, sometimes more efficiently.

 Sure, they're fairly single-objective appliances... but it's a lot better than constantly having to go re-heat your dip during the game!